TailfeatherStudios/romphonix-rpg/README.md

 A phone collecting RPG!

-## Editing `wildphones.csv`
 ***Notice: This file is intended for developer use only.***

-When working with this project, it's important to know which columns are used for what in the DS Grids.
+When working with this project, it's important to know which columns are used for what in the Grids / Arrays.

+## Phone DS Grid
+Used for phones in the party and in boxes.
+Not used for wild phones.

 Column | Value
 --- | ---
 0 | Name